 Phase 1: COMPLETE: Main auditorium seating, new entrance and bar/ticket office

-This means that until later in 2019 people with restricted mobility may not be able to access the upstairs facilities (studio theatre/upper foyer/Hobgoblin bar) and the stage/backstage areas.
+This means that until 2020, people with restricted mobility may not be able to access the upstairs facilities (studio theatre/upper foyer/Hobgoblin bar) and the stage/backstage areas.
 However, the downstairs bar, foyer and Main Auditorium are fully accessible.

 Our staff are committed to making everyone’s visit as enjoyable and stress-free as possible.
 Please contact us to let us know of any mobility needs at least 72 hours in advance of your visit and we will do our very best to help.